FrozenIronSoftware/TwitchedApi/readme.md

 By default tests for the Roku BIF generator will attempt to download a Twitch VOD to the temp directory.
-If the argument `-DBIF_CLEAR_CACHE=true` is not passed to gradle, the VOD will not be re-downloaded if it present on disk, This is useful for running performance tests back-to-back.
+If the argument `-DBIF_CLEAR_CACHE=true` is not passed to gradle, the VOD will not be re-downloaded if it present Twitch VOD to the temp directory.
+If the env var `BIF_CLEAR_CACHE` is not set to true, the VOD will not be re-downloaded if one is present on disk, This is useful for running performance tests back-to-back.

 [Twitched]: https://www.twitched.org